felipejoribeiro/this-person-docs/programming/mobile/react-native/01_introduction.md

 # React Native from scratch
 Here we will learn **React native** development from scratch.
 This technology enables the developer to create mobile **apps** for **android** and **IOS** without having a **MAC** or running the slow and heavy **Android Studio** or **Xcode**.

+## React Native history
+Applications are created to run in a specific operating system.
+In this regard, **react-native** inovates by being able to evelop for both simultaneously.
+Apple asks for the developer to program on **Object-C** and android asks for **java** for development.
+Then apple came with a new proposition, the **Swift** programming language and android came with **Kotlin**.

+Then, the idea came along about using the browser to create web apps capable of running on both plataforms, like project **Cordova** and **Ionic** which use **WebView** which is a browser page on your phone that looks like an app.
+The problem with this is that the smartphone is optimized to run well with native code, so the browser ones were slowerr.
+Besides the fact that a bunch of resources ar laking.

+Last but not least, we had the **Native-like** options.
+What it does is converting high level code to compiled native code. **React-native** is based on this idea, which is based on **javascript**.
+Flutter is another option that was developed by google.

+## Why react native?
+- It has a big community: It has a big community of towsants of developers.
+With great library availability of libraries and tutorials.
+The comunity ends up being a great language resource.
+- Bit companies are using it: Facebook, Uber eats, discord, instagran and skype.
+So this technology is greatly employable and present in the industry.
+- Cross Platform: And this is the game changer bit brought by **react-native**.
+It is perfectly extensible so you can develop in **java** and **swift** if you need deeply performant code.

+## Building blocks of mobile development
+The most basic building block of native mobile development are views.
+You can put one view inside another and they can be images, rectangles or text.
+In **React Native** the core components are translated to views as well.
+Some basic options are `Text`, `View`, `Image`, `ScrollView` and `TextInput`.
+And React native convert these to native view groups (Android) and ui groups (ios) or div (web).
+So this is the workflow for **React-Native**, creating code that will be translated in native code.
+The **React-native** lib gives you these basic components plus API's, like the `Dimensions` which gives the dimension of the celphone screen.

+**React** is important as well, so that we can use the state, props, components and all that stuff like **jsx**.

+## How things are runned in react native
+There are two parts of a running app, the `view` parte which is aesthetic and the logic part.
+When the user takes an action inside the app there is logic that is runned inside the phone.
+The visual bit is convertied to native counterparts, but the logic is runned inside a javascript virtual machine which is called javascript engine.
+This engine is responsible to make the comunication between your javascript code and the phone operating system.

+This reveals an ugly side of react native.
+It will never be as lean and performant as a pure native solution as it must be shipped with it's virtual machine and the logic must pass through an abstraction layer to reach the operating system.

+There are ways to optimize this behavior. **Hermes** is an android optimized runtime.
+You can use it in place of javascript core.

+Interestling enough there isn't **css** for mobile, which is a web language. **React-native** styles are implemented with javascript.
+They try to emulate the behavior of **css** but they aren't nothing like it.
+All dimensions in react-native are dimensionless.
+They represent dpi-independent pixels.
+So it tries to figure it alt the best way of showing things based on the screen dimensions and the dpi.
+It uses flex-box by default as well.

+## It's important to know React before learning react-native
+It's important to have the component concept fresh in your mind.
+These self contained visual and logic apparatus are the core idea behind modern UI development.
+Is the separation of concerns down to the back button arrow.

+React was a great way of dealing with DOM in a more comprehensive way.
+The virtual DOM is a godsent feature which buries forever jquery...

 ## Installing the development environment
 Looking at the documentation of **React Native** we can see that there are two options for building the project, **react native CLI** or **Expo CLI**.